CSCfi/csc-user-guide/docs/support/faq/how-can-I-give-access-to-other-people-to-my-vm-in-pouta.md

 ## Give access to the same user to several public keys

-It could be a good practise to give access to the same user at the same VM to more than one SSH key pair.
-For example, the same person have different devices, each device will have a different private key, and if one of the device gets lost, only one of the keys has to be delete from `authorized_keys`.
+It could be a good practice to give access to the same user at the same VM to more than one SSH key pair.
+For example, if the same person has different devices, each device will have a different private key, and if one of the devices gets lost, only one of the keys has to be deleted from `authorized_keys`.
 For this use case, it is possible to use the [ssh-copy-id](https://linux.die.net/man/1/ssh-copy-id) tool.
 This tool will only work if you already have access to that user at that VM.

 ```sh
 ssh-copy-id -i ~/.ssh/id_rsa.pub <user>@<floating_ip>